 A salivary gland stone is a dense, calcified deposit that can cause halitosis and dry mouth by blocking the flow of saliva.
 It can also cause serious issues such as dehydration, poor digestion, and the need for medications such as antihistamines.

 While it is possible to dislodge a small stone with simple solutions such as sucking on sour candy, larger stones usually require removal.
 In some cases, Dr. Lifferth can gently push a stone out of the gland without the need for incisions.
 When surgery is necessary, it requires only a small incision.
 During a consultation, Dr. Lifferth can recommend the best course of treatment.

 Excision of Lesions, Tumors, and Cysts

-Dr. Peers can remove any cancerous or infectious lesions, tumors, and cysts.
+Dr. Lifferth can remove any cancerous or infectious lesions, tumors, and cysts.
 Removal doesn’t necessarily eliminate the cancer, but it can greatly improve the prognosis of treatment.
 It can also relieve pain and discomfort.
 The procedure can be performed with sedation as well as anesthesia in order to provide you with a comfortable surgery and put you at ease.
-While a cancer diagnosis can be incredibly stressful, you can take comfort in trusting your care to an experienced surgeon like Dr. Peers.
+While a cancer diagnosis can be incredibly stressful, you can take comfort in trusting your care to an experienced surgeon like Dr. Lifferth.